TThuat/paradise-nursery/README.md

-# Paradise Nursery
+# Paradise Nursery 🌿

-Dự án thương mại điện tử giúp người dùng duyệt và mua cây cảnh trực tuyến.
-Được xây dựng với React và Redux Toolkit.
+This is a React shopping cart application for an online plant shop.

+## Features
+- Browse houseplants by category
+- Add plants to cart
+- Update quantity in cart
+- Redux state management